JanneMattila/329-azure-api-management-logic-app/README.md

 logicapp.json
 ```

-`api.json` is ARM template of the user API.
+`api.json` is ARM template of the users API.

 `api-get.xml` is APIM policy for GET method.